1905 Square (Yekaterinburg): Events on the square

 Marshal Georgy Zhukov at a post-war 1 May parade in Sverdlovsk, between 1948-1950.

 Since 1947, New Year's Eve celebrations have taken place on the square.
 Before 1991, military parades of the Yekaterinburg Garrison and demonstrations of workers in honour of May 1, Revolution Day, and Victory Day took place there.
 After 1991, the number of parades was reduced to one, in honor of Victory Day in WWII.
 An example of this was the first of many Victory Day Parades to be held in 1975.
 On 29 December 1989, a protest took place on the square in front of the City Council building, protesting the actions of the National Communist Party of the Soviet Union.

 Notoriety

-The existence of the square goes back over 200 years.
-Other landmarks include a statue of Vladimir Lenin.
-During his tenure as First Secretary of the Sverdlovsk Communist Party, Boris Yeltsin worked on the square in one of the administrative buildings.
+The modern square was originally two separate areas divided by the Epiphany Cathedral: Cathedral Square to the west and Trade Square to the east.
+Following the cathedral’s demolition in 1930, these spaces merged into the unified 1905 Square.
+The cathedral featured a 66.2-meter bell tower, which was once the tallest structure in the city until it was surpassed in 1876 by the Great Zlatoust (77.2 meters) located a block away.
+Today, a historical necropolis of the church remains partially preserved beneath the pavement, and the square is dominated by the City Administration building — a 1950s reconstruction of the former Gostiny Dvor (merchant yard) — and a prominent statue of Vladimir Lenin erected in 1957.